chef-boneyard/chef-web-docs-2016/includes_install/includes_install_chef_client_omnibus_installer.rst

       100 23.9M  100 23.9M     0     0    944k       0   0:00:26  0:00:26  --:--:--   838k
       Installing Chef

-In addition to the default install behavior, the Omnibus Installer has the following options:
+In addition to the default install behavior, the |omnibus installer| has the following options:

 .. list-table::
    :widths: 150 450